kavinkumar-ar/MedDispense/README.md

 Vercel automatically handles the Single Page Application (SPA) `index.html` rewrites required by React Router using the included `vercel.json` configuration file, ensuring no 404 errors ever occur on page refresh.

 ---
-*Built initially as a Lovable prototype and extensively architected into a seamless, high-performance production application.*